top of page

 • Writer's pictureBeverley Skurulis

-I am looking forward to a wonderful day ahead that's if my hairdresser doesn't cut off too many of my curls before I get back to my gallery/studio to start another painting.
+I am looking forward to a wonderful day ahead that's if my hairdresser doesn't cut off too many of my red curls before I get back to my gallery/studio to start another painting.

-It's all about the birds.
 The yellow tailed black cockatoo is easily identified by its colouring.
 Happy, noisy, disruptive, interesting, and that is why they intrigue me.

 I identify more to seeing the Red tails as they come from Northern Australia where I spent a large proportion of my life and maybe the reds will come into my series a bit further down the track.